blrchen/azure-catalog/README.md

-# Cloud Infrastructure
+# Cloud Catalog

-In this repo you can find the latest Azure/AWS infrastructure information.
+In this repo you can find the infrastructure and offering data for the cloud platforms like AWS/Azure/GCP.

 ## Live Demo